devstream-io/website/blog/2022-04-20-minikube/index.md

 ![Kubernetes Dashboard](./dashboard.png)

-### Deploy an Application in your shiny new Kubernetes cluster
+### Deploy an Application in Your Shiny Kubernetes Cluster

-We could create a sample deployment with the image `preslavmihaylov/kubehelloworld:latest` and expose it on port 3000.
+Let’s create a sample deployment with the image `preslavmihaylov/kubehelloworld:latest` and expose it on port 3000.

-The [minikube start](https://minikube.sigs.k8s.io/docs/start/) told us to use the `k8s.gcr.io/echoserver:1.4` to launch the `hello-minikube` application, but it'll be failed at Mac with m1 chip.
+The [minikube start](https://minikube.sigs.k8s.io/docs/start/) told us to use the `k8s.gcr.io/echoserver:1.4` to launch the `hello-minikube` application, but it'll fail on a Mac with m1 chip.
 See [this issue](https://github.com/kubernetes/minikube/issues/11107) for more details.

 ```sh
 $ kubectl create deployment sample-deploy --image=preslavmihaylov/kubehelloworld:latest